ksonod/image_delay_gui/README.md

 - Delay Scan

 ### 2.1 Image Acquisition
 In this section, an image obtained by a camera is displayed.
-If you click the Get-an-Image button, you can show the current image on the window.
-If you click the Scan-and-Get-Images button, you can see an image obtained at a specific stage position and save all images in a created folder "scanned images."
+If you click the Get-an-Image button, the current image will be shown on the window.
+If you click the Scan-and-Get-Images button, you can see images obtained at different stage positions and save all images in a created folder "scanned images."

 ### 2.2 Delay Stage Control
+With the options in this section, you can control the delay stage.
+#### (1) Current Settings
+After clicking the show button, the current position, velocity, and acceleration are shown.

+#### (2) Change Settings

-This section allows you to do the automatic scan for several times.
+do the automatic scan for several times.
 Once you specify the initial and final positions and number of steps, you can calculate scan step (s/step) and scan range (s) by clicking the Calculate-time-settings button.

 Once you start scanning, you can see the progress of the scan.